 - In addition, the Build button, originally added in March 2021, remains available from Edit mode for a New Quiz, at bottom right near the Save button.

-Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes in December 2022.
-New Quizzes offers many benefits for remote exams, including an easy-to-use quiz building environment.
+Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes during Academic Year 2022-23.
+New Quizzes offers benefits, such as printing and regrading, which improve on the original feature set for Classic Quizzes.

 Creating a Quiz

 To create a new quiz...

 - From the left navigation of your Canvas course, choose Quizzes then click the +Quiz button.
 You can create a quiz using Classic Quizzes or New Quizzes.
 Choose New Quizzes unless you need to bulk download file-upload submissions or download a spreadsheet containing all quiz responses (such as for a survey).
 These functions are available only in Classic Quizzes.

 - Click Submit.

 Adding Instructions and Questions

 - From the Build tab, add the quiz instructions and questions.